danidiaz/process-streaming/README.md

 Three basic goals:

-- Streaming access to *both* stdin and stdout, in a manner easy to integrate with pipes-parse.
+- Streaming access to *both* stdout and stderr, in a manner easy to integrate with pipes-parse.

 - Never ever launch an exception: always use ErrorT or similar solution.